minispooner/minispooner.github.io/index.md

 subtitle: Welcome to Ty Anderson's professional website
 ---

 This is my website for all my professional content.
-I am a Red Teamer by profession, and my working experience includes web development, user authentication mechanisms, and various cybersecurity-related fields.
+I am a Red Teamer by profession, and my working experience includes 13+ years in web development, user authentication mechanisms, and various cybersecurity-related fields.

 I've built this website as a place to support Red Team work, coordinate progress on my cybersecurity computer game, Hack Back, and organize various links to my professional content platforms.